Emurasoft/emurasoft.github.io/en/dlg/split_column/index.md

 Specifies a string as a separator when splitting columns.

-## Remove duplicate split strings check box
+## Remove duplicate split strings checkbox

 If this is checked, EmEditor removes duplicate split strings when splitting columns.

-## Sort split strings check box
+## Sort split strings checkbox

 If this is checked, EmEditor sorts split strings with the specified sort condition.